 First Offense Felony Theft Lawyer in Florida

 A theft crime can be committed in many different ways.
 Likewise, the penalties for a conviction on a theft crime will vary.
 The more serious the theft and the higher the value of the item taken, the more likely the penalties will be harsher.
 When charged with a theft crime, many people want to take the first plea deal offered.
 This is risky because oftentimes, they could fight the charge or negotiate a better plea deal.
-Speaking with a theft crimes defense lawyer in Florida will help you understand theft crimes and their consequences.
+Speaking with a defense lawyer in Florida will help you understand theft crimes and their consequences.

 Common First Offense Felony Theft Crimes in Florida